Florida Spring Break Ideas for Families

 16. Go angling for adventure.
 Anywhere there is water.
-With thousands of lakes, ponds, rivers to choose from, not to mention the Atlantic and Gulf of Mexico- grab some poles, pick up some bait (and licenses for adults) and cast your line.
+With thousands of lakes, ponds, rivers to choose from, not to mention the Atlantic and Gulf of Mexico- grab some poles, pick up some bait (and licenses for adults 16 years and older) and cast your line.

 Geek and Greek

 17. Celebrate your inner geek at the indoor interactive science museum, MOSI.
 Check out the IMAX movie theater, experience hurricane force winds in the wind tunnel, and more.
 You can always mosey on over to Tarpon Springs afterwards for dinner and celebrate your inner Greek at one of their Greek restaurants!

 Theme Park with Splash

 18. Make faces at penguins at SeaWorld.
 Orlando.
 You can make faces at sharks too, but they might reply back!
 This sealife theme park is filled with rides, shows and the coolest aquariums ever – check out the one under the floor in Atlantis.

 Read more: Seaworld: In Search of Orlando’s Wildlife